tfer/flowtime.js/README.md

 ![Flowtime.js](https://github.com/tfer/flowtime.js/raw/master/assets/img/logo-black.png "Flowtime.js Logo")

+## What the branches in this repo are intended for

+master -- this pulls from marcolagos master, meant to be kept in sync with it, its only changes are to allow this readme myExamples -- sandbox to explore/augment Marco's included examples 2D_generalized -- rewrite ft-section & ft-page to ft-A and Ft-B -- a step towards extending to more dimensions

 ## An aside on the way I currently create the html for each 'slideshow'.

 I leave a pair of \<main\> -- \</main> tags in the html file that has the flowtime framework and configuration settings that the slideshow will need.
 Those tags provide a place to paste the html that will create the slides and their content.
 Doing this lets me develop that content separately in a workflow that I find easier than just writting everything out in one go using pure html.